shenhuiying2017/azure-docs.es-es/articles/connectors/connectors-create-api-excel.md

 ms.date="08/23/2016"
 ms.author="deonhe"/>

-# Introducción al conector de Excel
+# <a name="get-started-with-the-excel-connector"></a>Get started with the Excel connector

-Actualmente, no hay ningún conector de Excel en Logic Apps.
+Currently, there is no Excel connector in Logic Apps.

-## Para utilizar datos de Excel
+## <a name="to-use-excel-data"></a>To use Excel data
-Puede almacenar datos de Excel como un archivo de valores separados por comas (CSV) en una carpeta de almacenamiento, como [OneDrive](connectors-create-api-onedrive.md).
-También puede utilizar este archivo CSV con el [conector de archivos planos](../app-service-logic/app-service-logic-enterprise-integration-flatfile.md).
+You can store Excel data as a comma-separated value (CSV) file in a storage folder, such as [OneDrive](connectors-create-api-onedrive.md).
+You can also use this CSV file with the [flat-file connector](../app-service-logic/app-service-logic-enterprise-integration-flatfile.md).

 <!---